IliaTrofimov/PrettyMachines/readme.md

 ## Quick start: Markov algorithm

-A normal Markov algorithm applies the first matching substitution rule, replacing the leftmost occurrence of its pattern.
+A [Markov algorithm](https://en.wikipedia.org/wiki/Markov_algorithm) is a string rewriting system that uses grammar-like rules to operate on strings of symbols.
+Markov algorithms have been shown to be Turing-complete, which means that they are suitable as a general model of computation and can represent any mathematical expression from its simple notation.
+Markov algorithms are named after the Soviet mathematician Andrey Markov, Jr. Algorithm applies the first matching substitution rule, replacing the leftmost occurrence of its pattern.
 A rule marked terminal stops the algorithm after it is applied.

 ```csharp
 using PrettyMachines.Algorithms.Abstract;